Important Legal Disclaimer

 - RICS-Qualified Surveyor (for property inspections)

 Regulatory Compliance: Under UK law, only FCA-authorised firms and individuals can provide regulated financial advice.
-This article does not constitute FCA-regulated advice.
+This content and any tools provided do not constitute FCA-regulated advice.

 Information Currency: UK property laws, tax regulations (including Stamp Duty Land Tax), mortgage regulations, and government schemes change regularly.
-Information in this article may become outdated.
+Information and calculations provided may become outdated.
 Always verify current details through official government sources and regulated professionals before making decisions.

 No Liability: While reasonable efforts have been made to ensure accuracy, no warranty is given regarding the completeness, accuracy, or currency of the information.
 Readers use this information entirely at their own risk.

 Three landlords bought the same £180,000 flat in Manchester.
-Each conducted a different level of property check before buying.
+Each did a different level of property check before buying.
 Same street, same spec.
 After 12 months:

-- Landlord A: 4.2% yield, empty 3 months, problem tenants, barely covers mortgage
+- Landlord A: 4.2% yield, empty for 3 months, problem tenants, and barely covers the mortgage.

-- Landlord B: 6.1% yield, fully let, decent tenants, small profit
+- Landlord B: 6.1% yield, fully let, decent tenants, and a small profit.

-The flats were the same.
-The approach was not.
-Landlord A treated it as easy money (it is not).
+The flats were the same, but the approach was not.
+Landlord A treated it as easy money, which it is not.
 Landlord B did basic checks.
 Landlord C used a 47-point checklist that turned a weak deal into a strong one.

 Answer these three questions: